Aonach Mor Uphill (New Year)

 Spean Bridge, United Kingdom • 1 Jan 2026

-The course distance is 4 km with a climb of 610 m.
-Full body cover must be carried or worn; required kit includes a waterproof jacket with hood and taped seams, waterproof over trousers with taped seams, a warm hat or buff, and warm gloves or mitts.
-A kit check will take place at registration.
+Full body cover must be carried or worn or the runner will not be allowed to run.
+Required kit includes a waterproof jacket with a hood and taped seams, waterproof over trousers with taped seams, a warm hat or buff, and gloves or mitts; kit checks will take place at registration and at the finish.
 There is no on-the-day entry.
-Racers may send a bag of warm layers up the gondola for the finish and presentation; after the race people can take the gondola down free or run down.
-If the gondola is not running the race will use an alternative route to Tower 13 and return to the start; presentation and food will be at the Pinemartin Cafe in that case.
-Refreshments (soup, roll, tea or coffee) will be available for participants and marshals at the Snowgoose Cafe.
+Racers may send a bag of warm layers up the gondola for the finish and prize giving by dropping it at the gondola station during registration; after the race participants may use the gondola to descend free or run down.
+If the gondola is not running, an alternative route to Tower 13 and back will be used and presentation food will be in the Pinemartin Café at the bottom station.
+All races and marshals receive a soup and roll and tea or coffee at the Snowgoose Cafe (show race number).
+Fort William Parkrun is also held at the Nevis Range on New Year’s Day.
 Visit the organization's website for the most recent information.

 Race information